Conditional Simulation Using Diffusion Schr\"odinger Bridges: Related work

 \textbf{\schro bridges} techniques to perform both static and sequential Bayesian inference for state-space models have been developed by \cite{bernton2019schr} and \cite{reich2018data}.
 However, these methods require being able to evaluate pointwise an unnormalized version of the target posterior distribution contrary to the CDSB-based methods developed here.

 \textbf{Conditional transport}.
 Performing conditional simulation by learning a transport map between joint distributions on $X,Y$ having the same $Y$-marginals (as $\pjoin$ and $\pref$) has been first proposed by \cite{marzouk2016sampling}.
 Various techniques have been subsequently developed to approximate such maps such as polynomial or radial basis representations \citep{marzouk2016sampling,baptista2020adaptive}, Generative Adversarial Networks \citep{kovachki2021conditional,zhou2021deep} or normalizing flows \citep{kruse2021hint}.
-CDSB is an alternative building stochastic transport maps.
-It appears competitive in our experiments and is a natural extension of CSGMs which provide SOTA results in a variety of domains.
-Training for CDSB (and CSGMs) is also more stable than for GANs as one does not have to solve an adversarial problem.
+CDSB also fits into this framework, but instead utilizes stochastic transport maps.
+Recently, \cite{taghvaei2022optimal} have also proposed independently using conditional transport ideas to perform optimal filtering for state-space models.

 \textbf{Conditional SGMs}.
 SGMs have been applied to perform posterior simulation, primarily for images, as described in Section \ref{sec:condSGMs} and references therein.
 An alternative line of work for image editing \citep{song2019generative,choi2021ilvr,chung2021comecloserdiffusefaster,meng2022sdedit} utilizes the denoising property of SGMs to iteratively denoise noisy versions of a reference image $y$ while restricted to retain particular features of $y$.
 However, $\pref(x)=\mathcal{N}(x;0,\sigma_{\textup{ref}}^{2}\Id)$ so image generation is started from noise and typically hundreds or thousands of refinement steps are required.
 Our framework can incorporate in a principled way information given by $y$ in the reverse process's initialization (see Section \ref{subsec:targetawareinitial}).
-Finally, for linear Gaussian inverse problems, \cite{kadkhodaie2021stochastic,kawar2021snips,kawar2022denoising} develop efficient methodologies when the Gaussian likelihood is known.
+Recently \cite{zheng2022truncated,lu2022conditional} have also proposed suitable choices for $\pref(x)$ or $\pref(x|y)$ to shorten the diffusion process.
+In comparison, the CDSB framework is more flexible and allows for general $\pref(x|y)$ which can be non-Gaussian and different from the initial forward diffusion's terminal distribution $p_N(x_N|y)$.
+For instance, we explore using noiseless pre-trained super-resolution models as $\pref(x|y)$ in Section \ref{subsubsec:nongaussianref}, where CDSB further improves the SR samples closer to the data distribution.
+Finally, for linear Gaussian inverse problems, \cite{kadkhodaie2021stochastic,kawar2021snips,kawar2022denoising} develop efficient methodologies using unconditional SGMs when the linear degradation model and the Gaussian noise level are known.